core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ~~~~~~~~~~~
 {: #function-update title="Function for deriving a new OSCORE Security Context" artwork-align="center"}

-## Establishment of the New OSCORE Security Context # {#ssec-derive-ctx}
+## Key Update with Forward Secrecy # {#ssec-derive-ctx}

 This section defines the actual KUDOS procedure performed by two peers to update their OSCORE keying material.
 Before starting KUDOS, the two peers share the OSCORE Security Context CTX\_OLD.
-Once completed the KUDOS execution, the two peers agree on a newly established OSCORE Security Context CTX\_NEW.
+Once successfully completed the KUDOS execution, the two peers agree on a newly established OSCORE Security Context CTX\_NEW.

+The following specifically defines how KUDOS is run in its stateful FS mode achieving forward secrecy.
+That is, in the OSCORE Option value of all the exchanged KUDOS messages, the "No Forward Secrecy" bit is set to 0.

+In order to run KUDOS in FS mode, both peers have to be able to write in non-volatile memory the OSCORE Master Secret and OSCORE Master Salt from the newly derived Security Context CTX\_NEW.
+If this is not the case, the two peers have to run KUDOS in its stateless no-FS mode (see {{no-fs-mode}}).

-In particular, each peer contributes by generating a fresh value N1 or N2, and providing it to the other peer.
+When running KUDOS, each peer contributes by generating a fresh value N1 or N2, and providing it to the other peer.
 Furthermore, X1 and X2 are the value of the 'x' byte specified in the OSCORE Option of the first and second KUDOS message, respectively.
 As defined in {{ssec-derive-ctx-client-init}}, these values are used by the peers to build the input N and X to the updateCtx() function, in order to derive a new OSCORE Security Context.
 As for any new OSCORE Security Context, the Sender Sequence Number and the replay window are re-initialized accordingly (see {{Section 3.2.2 of RFC8613}}).

 Once a peer has successfully derived the new OSCORE Security Context CTX\_NEW, that peer MUST use CTX\_NEW to protect outgoing non KUDOS messages.